 Alt-right groups and militias have co-opted this tactic as well.
-They often show up to protests in gear that not only hides their identity but serves as body armor for the fights they desperately seek with left-wing protesters.
+They often show up to protests in gear that not only hides their identity, but also serves as body armor for the fights they desperately seek with left-wing protesters.

-Much like the power and protection offered by a car, the anonymity of the internet, and of masked street politics, inevitably leads to dehumanization of others and an endless ratcheting up of the selective callousness of our existences.
+Much like the power and protection offered by a car, the anonymity afforded by the internet and masked street politics inevitably leads to dehumanization of others and an endless ratcheting up of the selective callousness of our existences.

 Internet trolls harass someone for being transsexual online.
 A stranger slashes your tires because they didn’t like your bumper sticker.
 Someone nearly causes a pile-up because they don’t think you signaled long enough.

 You guys really have no idea how lucky northern Michigan is in terms of traffic.
-I used to pray for an aneurism every day while stuck in Los Angeles gridlock.
-If the way people drive around here has taught me anything, it’s that road rage and inconsiderate driving has nothing to do with region or even with the volume of cars on the road.
+I used to pray for an aneurysm every day while stuck in Los Angeles gridlock.
+If the way people drive around here has taught me anything, it’s that road rage and inconsiderate driving have nothing to do with region or even with the volume of cars on the road.

 It’s us, it’s our puny primate brains grown drunk on the feeling of hurtling down the highway in a giant death machine.

 As smart as we are, there’s still something twisted and primal within us.
 We’re capable of building and piloting these amazing machines, but we can’t set aside the animalistic nonsense once we’re driving them.

 And it’s not just some of us.
 Admit it, you’ve felt it too.
 The illogical offense when someone wants to merge in front of you, the rage at someone following you too closely, the urge to teach another driver a lesson they won’t forget.